Give yourself the best chance of getting on the course you want.

 If you do not find what you were looking for, there are other ways to train.

-Before you start, it’s particularly important to think about your referees and teacher training personal statement.
+Before you start, it’s particularly important to think about your teacher training personal statement.

 Some people do not get on the course they want because their application has not convinced the admissions team that they’re right for it.